The next EVT Zoom talk will be on Thursday evening, 5th of February Starting at 7.30pm

 Working day in day out in a dangerous environment, miners were reliant on each other for safety which naturally fostered a solidarity within mining communities.
 Resilience, hard work and teamwork, all traits commonly found within the coal mining workforce, are important characteristics of professional football.
 Mining created strong and fearless players, rich in character and resolute in their loyalty.

-The talk will reveal Scotland’s linked mining and football heritage and legacy.
+The talk reveals Scotland’s linked mining and football heritage and legacy.

 The Battle of Pinkie 1547